-Domestic Equity
+Domestic Equity .
+37.6%

-U.S. Small Caps (20% of Domestic Equity)
+U.S. Small Caps 9.4%

-International Equity
+International Equity 9%

-Domestic Bonds
+Domestic Bonds 27%

 High Yield Bonds 5%

-Real Estate
+Real Estate 8%

-Alternative Investments
+Alternative Investments 3%

-Emerging Markets
+Emerging Markets 1%

 Cash Equivalents 0%

 The actual asset class percentages of the System will vary from target allocations due to inflows (such as City and member contributions), outflows (such as pension payments) and the movements of the securities markets.
 Assets are periodically rebalanced to adjust for these movements.